-The sunrises and sunsets experienced in this island are indescribable in their beauty and graceful to watch and will provide great scenery for a romantic getaway with your partner.
+The sunrises and sunsets experienced on Miyajima Island are indescribable in their beauty and graceful to watch and will provide great scenery for a romantic getaway with your partner.

-The atomic bombing is inextricably tied to the history of Hiroshima, and this museum captures the ramifications and consequences of this inexplicable tragedy.
+The atomic bombing is inextricably tied to the history of Hiroshima city, and this museum captures the ramifications and consequences of this inexplicable tragedy.

-It contains accounts and information from the immediate aftermath and shows the detailed chronology of events leading to, during and after the bombing in excruciating detail.
+The Hiroshima Peace Memorial Museum contains accounts and information from the immediate aftermath and shows the detailed chronology of events leading to, during and after the atomic bomb in excruciating detail.

-Visiting this museum is very likely to give you a clear perspective of what happened and how it still affects them to this day.
+Visiting the Hiroshima Peace Memorial Museum is very likely to give you a clear perspective of what happened during the atomic bombing and how it still affects them to this day.

 The atomic blast destroyed the original castle in 1945, so the one that stands today is relatively newer but just as exquisite as the previous original one.

-You can climb up the castle stairs to the top to see the amazing view of the skyline and the gardens on the castle grounds, whose flowers bloom seasonally and are amazing to see.
+You can climb up the Hiroshima Castle stairs to the top to see the amazing view of the skyline and the gardens on the castle grounds, whose flowers bloom seasonally and are amazing to see.

 Enjoy a stroll through the grounds with serenity that is unrivalled, enjoy learning about samurai culture from the museum, and watch the daily historical play enacted at the castle’s entrance.

-The Shrine is world renowned, attracting people from all over the world and Japan as well to experience its stunning beauty, architecture, and rich history.
+Itsukushima Shrine is a world renowned torii gate, attracting people from all over the world and Japan as well to experience its stunning beauty, architecture, and rich history.

 It is a place where a lot of traditional rites have been performed, and where people have been coming to worship for centuries.

-The island on which the shrine stands is sacred and thus a protected area.
-It was declared a World Heritage Site in 1996.
+The island on which the shrine and torii gate stands is sacred and thus a protected area.
+It was declared a UNESCO World Heritage Site in 1996.

-The gate is constructed in such a way that makes it seem to be floating above water especially during high tide, giving it an air of mystique that adds to the already fantastic experience.
+The torii gate appears to be floating above water especially during high tide, giving it an air of mystique that adds to the already fantastic experience.

 This shrine should be at the top of your list for places to visit in Hiroshima, hands down.